· · · · · ·

 I will not be sharing fancy photos or trying to be a pretty influencer looking for that perfect photo op.
 I will not be tied to my phone or social media.
 Those days are over.

 I am just me.
 Simple girl, simple life.
-A little boring.
+It’s a little boring.
 But still full of words to share.

 How to Ease Back Into Blogging After a Break